OpcodePete/i3/README.md

 ## Setup
 I use three monitors and have specific workspaces assigned to each of the monitors.
 Also I use _i3 Layouts_ to set placeholder windows for specific applications to reside in.

 When i3 starts, workspaces appear at their set monitors, and (my most used) applications auto-launch into their set workspaces.
-I'm ready to work!
+I'm now ready to work!

 **Primary monitor (2560x1440)**